freifunk-l3r/readthedocs/docs/l3-master-plan.md

 prefixes within the same mesh.
 In the most extreme case, this will allow connecting different meshes (e.g. Freifunk Communities) without doing any harm.

+This feature is used to allow decentralized exits.

 # DNS

-This is a aspect of the Layer 3 Master Plan we haven’t put any thought into yet.
-The general idea is probably, that nodes are going to provide a DNS resolver on the next node address.
-There’s no further concept yet and if you feel like digging into this, by all means go ahead.
+Nodes provide a DNS resolver on the next node address.
 It’s certainly an interesting topic and unrelated to l3roamd or the client prefix daemon.
 It’s not even related to babel.

-Could we do anycast DNS in a Layer 3 mesh?
+Could we do anycast DNS in a Layer 3 mesh.
+The upstream DNS could use anycast.
+That depends on the implementation of each community.

 # Multicast Routing